0hneB/suffixquery/README.md

 1. Make sure you have Python 3 installed.
 2. Clone this repo or download the source files.
-3. Create a .bat file and run it
+3. Create a .bat file and run it or just double click the .py file
 4. Select a country, enter a suffix (e.g. `ach`), choose place types, and click **Fetch Data**.
 5. The KML file will be saved in the same folder.
 ---